dogadogan/BrightMarker/README.md

 private string IP_ADDRESS = "123.45.67.890";
 ```
 If you intend to use Quest Link (for Meta Quest headsets) or holographic remoting (for Hololens headsets), set the first variable to 'true' and ignore the second.
 Quest Link and holographic remoting involve streaming Unity's play mode to a headset over Wi-Fi or via USB; in other words, you never build your application, only stream it to the headset.
-Note that you must run the detection script on the same computer which is running Unity for this method to work.
+Note that you must run the detection script on the same computer that is running Unity for this method to work.
 * [Quest Link with Unity tutorial](https://youtu.be/sSD798Ov2oY)
 * [Hololens holographic remoting with Unity tutorial](https://learn.microsoft.com/en-us/windows/mixed-reality/develop/unity/tutorials/holograms-101)